 Fenix HM65R-T Headlamp Review

-Fenix has released an updated headlamp, the HM65R-T. It has a novel ratcheting system, with very fitting emitters and a simple UI!
+Fenix has released the updated Fenix HM65R-T headlamp.
+It has a novel ratcheting system, with very fitting emitters and a simple user interface!
 Read on!

 Official Specs and Features